dmsmidt/redmine-plus/README.md

     - On update, prefill the parent (story) ID in the log comment field.
 - Timer stop
     - Prefill the parent (story) ID in the log comment field.

-## Install

-### Firefox

-- Download the latest extension file (.xpi) via the Download tabs.
-- Drag the downloaded file onto Firefox.
-- Accept the install.
-- Refresh Redmine if open.

-### Chrome

-- Download the latest extension file (.crx) via the Download tabs.
-- Open the extensions tab ( More Tools -> Extensions).
-- Drag the downloaded file onto this tab.
-- Click "Add extension".
-- Refresh Redmine if open.